 For 13F filers: all long equity positions at quarter-end, with exact share counts and market values.
 Filed within 45 days of quarter-end.

-What doesn’t get disclosed
+What does not get disclosed

 For politicians: short sales, options strategies (in some cases), positions held by family members in separate accounts (depending on filing rules), and anything below the reporting threshold.